 - 1. Determine its starting position with respect to its surroundings (walls, obstacles, etc.) - 2.
-Translational and Rotational motion within the set constraints - 3.
+Translational and Rotational motion within the set constraints (see Section 5) - 3.
 Identification of target position/destination such as entry/exit point or cabinet - 4.
 Trajectory planning to identify the quickest path from current position to destination - 5.
 Obstacle avoidance - 6.
-Environment mapping
+Environment mapping (if environment map is not already provided)